brigadecore/brigade-github-gateway/docs/INSTALLATION.md

        App.

      * `apiKey`: Set this to the private key you created and downloaded after creating your GitHub App.
-The value should, begin with `-----BEGIN RSA PRIVATE KEY-----` and end with `-----END RSA PRIVATE KEY-----`.
+The value should begin with `-----BEGIN RSA PRIVATE KEY-----` and end with `-----END RSA PRIVATE KEY-----`.
 All line breaks should be preserved and the beginning of each line should be indented exactly four spaces.